MrKhantee/filelistview/README.md

+IMPORTANT -- Please DO NOT USE THESE FILES yet -- I have not even started the process of debugging it, so it is likely to crash (on github for testing reasons only).

 This is a file selecting list view for Android, a few other views are also included to make the use of the library easier.

 Usage: